mittelmark/tmdoc/README.md

 - __Tcl programming:__ evaluate Tcl and other programming language code [![Tcl Filter](https://img.shields.io/badge/Docu-Tcl-Filter-blue)](http://htmlpreview.github.io/?https://github.com/mittelmark/tmdoc/blob/master/modules/tmdoc/filter-tcl.html)

-### Installation
+## Installation

-On a Unix system with installed Tcl interpreter just download the file  tmdoc-0.14.0.bin, save it to your hard disk and then make it executable like this:
+On Linux, MacOS and on Windows with installed Msys2 or Cyvwin download the latest [tmdoc-VERSION.bin](https://github.com/mittelmark/tmdoc/releases) binary (150-200kb in size), rename the bin file to _tmdoc_ and copy the file to a folder belonging to your PATH variable.
+Thereafter make the file executable and check that it is correctly installed like
+this:

 ```bash
 ### download to your local bin folder